bratgot/VDBmarcher/README.md

 **OpenVDB Volume Ray Marcher for Nuke 17**

-A volume renderer that brings Houdini VDB files directly into Nuke's 2D compositing pipeline.
+A volume renderer that brings VDB files directly into Nuke's 2D compositing pipeline.
 Supports smoke, fire, explosions, clouds, and particle point clouds with physically-based lighting.

 Created by Marten Blumen